The preferences dialog consists of several panels.

 Enable automatic parentheses —

-If checked, typing an open parenthesis, curley brace, square bracket, or a double quote character automatically inserts a matching one.
+If checked, typing an open parenthesis, curly brace, square bracket, double quote, or vertical bar character automatically inserts a matching one.
+Additionally, backspace will automatically remove matched empty pairs of such characters when the caret is between them in many cases.

 Add one pixel of extra space between lines —